grig23/primetime.en/help/AccountIQ/general-usage-reports.md

    Using the above options you have defined segments for your analysis.
 Based on your segment selection, following graphs and reports are displayed.

-4. You can fine tune your selection and further narrow it down by specifying (number of devices, number of IPs, and number of zip codes) thresholds in [Snapshot Overview - Accounts above thresholds](#snapshot-overview) widget/panel.
+4. You can fine tune your selection and further narrow it down by specifying (number of devices, number of IPs, and number of zip codes) thresholds in [Snapshot Overview - Accounts above thresholds](#snapshot-overview) widget/panel.-->

 ## AuthN OK / AuthZ OK / Play Requests / Unique Subscribers {#authn-authz-playreq-uniquesubs}

-The line graph here gives you a view of the changes over time in values of AuthN OK, AuthZ OK, Play Requests, and Unique Subscribers in a selected time frame for a defined segment.
+The line graphs here gives you a view of the changes over time in values of AuthN OK, AuthZ OK, Play Requests, and Unique Subscribers in a selected time frame for the defined segment.

 ![](assets/line-graph-gu.png)

-The x-axis has time duration plotted on it and the y-axis has absolute numbers of subscribers, play requests, and authentication attempts plotted on it.
-The line graph lets you compare the following values for the subscribers of MVPDs you selected in the segment selection panel:
+The x-axis presents the units within the current time frame and the y-axis represents basic subscriber activity metrics during that period.
+The line graphs lets you compare the following values for the subscribers of MVPDs and channels you selected in the segment selection panel:

 * **AuthN OK**

-    AuthN OK is the number of successful authentications, or the users' identification that are confirmed by an MVPD and user is redirected to the programmer application or site.
+    AuthN OK is the number of successful authentications.
+For more information and definition see [Product concepts: AuthN OK](/help/AccountIQ/product-concepts.md#authn-ok-def).

 * **AuthZ OK**

-    AuthZ OK is the number of successful authorizations, or the streaming requests (to stream a user's requested content) made by programmers (through Adobe) that are approved by MVPDs.
-The MVPDs grant the request based on the content rights associated with the user's MVPD subscription — for examaple whether the channel associated with the content is in the user's subscription.
+    AuthZ OK is the number of successful authorizations.
+For more information and definition see [Product concepts: AuthZ OK](/help/AccountIQ/product-concepts.md#authz-ok-def).

 * **Play Requests**

-    Play requests are the requests made by a client application (or site) to Adobe to request a media token to record and secure a activities.
+    Play requests are the number of Play Requests.
+For more information and definition see [Product concepts: Play requests](/help/AccountIQ/product-concepts.md#play-requests-def)

 * **Unique Subscribers**

-    Unique subscribers are the number of unique accounts subscribed to an MVPD that have interacted with video service provider apps (or sites) for a given period.
-The interaction includes any activity on the programmer app (or site) resulting in a call to an Adobe service.
+    Unique subscribers are the number of successful unique subscribers.
+For more information and definition see [Product concepts: Unique subscribers](/help/AccountIQ/product-concepts.md#unique-subscriber-def)

     >[!NOTE]
     >